• Tue. Feb 3rd, 2026

 & AN ANNUAL FESTIVAL CELEBRATED ON MAY 21ST

-Providing solace and hope to the local area during difficult times, the church has remained a steadfast presence in the village of Tochni over the years.
-The church also acts as a village focal point and plays a vital role in the spiritual life of the local community.
-As well as a place of worship and religious ceremonies, the church often serves as a gathering place for several locals.
-May 21st marks the annual feast day of the Saints CONSTANTINE and HELENAOn this day, visitors from all over the island often gather to participate in several festivities.
+Providing solace and hope to the local community during difficult times, this church has remained a steadfast presence in the village of Tochni over the years.
+It also acts as a village focal point and plays a vital role in the spiritual life of the local community.
+As well as a place of worship and religious ceremonies, the church often serves as a communal gathering place, and May 21st marks the annual feast day of the Saints CONSTANTINE and HELENA.
+Visitors from all over the island often gather on this day to participate in several festivities.
 This event typically includes a special liturgy, followed by communal meals and several cultural activities.

 The Church Of Saints Constantine & Helena In The Village Of Tochni In Larnaca Cyprus